 We use a broad range of raw and organic materials and other items from third party vendors in the design and manufacture of our products.
-Our Surgical and Transcatheter Heart Valve Therapy products are manufactured from treated natural animal tissue and man-made materials.
-Our non-implantable products are manufacture of our products from external suppliers, chemicals, electronics, and metals.
+Our Surgical Structural Heart, Transcatheter Aortic Valve Replacement, and Transcatheter Mitral and Tricuspid Therapies products are manufactured from treated natural animal tissue and man-made materials.
+Our non-implantable products are manufactured from man-made raw materials including resins, chemicals, electronics, and metals.
 We purchase certain of the materials and components used in the manufacture of our products from external suppliers, and we purchase certain supplies from single sources for reasons of quality assurance, cost-effectiveness, availability, or constraints resulting from regulatory requirements.
 We also contract with third parties for important services related to infrastructure and information technology.
 General economic conditions could adversely affect the financial viability of our suppliers, resulting in their inability to provide materials and components used in the manufacture of our products.
 While we work closely with suppliers to monitor their financial viability, assure continuity of supply, and maintain high quality and reliability, these efforts may not be successful.
 In addition, due to the rigorous regulations and requirements of the FDA and foreign regulatory authorities regarding the manufacture of our products (including the need for approval of any change in supply arrangements), we may have difficulty establishing additional or replacement sources on a timely basis or at all if the need arises.
-Certain suppliers may also elect to no longer service medical technology companies due to the high amount of requirements and regulation.
-Although alternative supplier relationships and the time and expense associated with the regulatory validation process.
-A change in suppliers could require significant effort or investment in circumstances where the items supplied are integral to product performance or incorporate unique technology, and the loss of any existing supply contract could have a material adverse effect
+Certain supplier options are considered and identified, we typically do not pursue regulatory qualification of alternative sources due to the strength of our existing supplier relationships and the time and expense associated with the regulatory validation process.
+A change in suppliers could require significant effort or investment in circumstances where the items supplied are integral to product performance or incorporate unique technology, and the loss of any existing supply contract could have a material adverse effect on us.